exonum/exonum-doc/src/advanced/services/configuration.md

 - **Votes**: Array\<?Vote\>
   Votes for the configuration.
-Indexing of the `Votes` array corresponds to the indexing of validators public keys in [actual configuration](../../architecture/configuration.md#genesis).
+Indexing of the `Votes` array corresponds to the indexing of validator public keys in the [actual configuration](../../architecture/configuration.md#genesis).
   If a vote from the validator is absent, then `null` is returned at the corresponding index.